chiperific/nwmbr/README.md

 * Polish the views
-** Handle the Devise error fields loosing their bootstraps
+** Handle the Devise error fields loosing their bootstraps ** Ditch the devise bootstrap gem in favor of edited views/devise/*all

 * Go to production (sure, Heroku, why not?)
 * Learn to send an electronic letter for Devise: